“The world reveals itself to those who travel on foot.” – Werner Herzog

 Highlights of the Lycian Way

-You can find out more about the beaches along the Lycian Way in this article by Lisa Morrow.
+Discover more about the beaches along the Lycian Way in Lisa Morrow’s article.

 Turkey’s Lycian Way: An epic hike with beautiful beaches at every turn